moorepants/dissertation/_sources/motioncapture.txt

 superimposed over the rest of the components the unrealistic motions are not present.
-Furthermore, for each component we examined amplitude and frequency content of the associated coefficients :math:`a_{ij}` as shown in Figures :ref:`figCoef3062` and :ref:`figFft3062` and noted the shape of the frequency spectrum and the frequencies at any distinct spikes.
+Furthermore, for each component we examined amplitude and frequency content of the associated coefficients :math:`a_{ij}` as shown in Figures :ref:`6 <figCoef3062>` and :ref:`7 <figFft3062>` and noted the shape of the frequency spectrum and the frequencies at any distinct spikes.

 .. _tabTrialDesc:

 .. list-table:: Example raw trial description for the bicycle and rider during normal pedaling at 10 km/h.
    :header-rows: 1
-   :widths: 10 10 40 40

    * - :math:`i`
      - % Variance